-This super healthy, split pea version of Tarka Dal is a delicious vegetable curry that will appeal to the taste buds of vegetarians and meat-eaters alike.
+This super healthy, split pea Tarka Dal recipe is a delicious vegetable curry that will appeal to vegetarians and meat-eaters alike.

 In the UK, Indian food is as much of the culture as Chinese or Italian food is in the US.
 It’s a regular thing that’s ordered in, a favorite for eating out and the shelves in the grocery stores are lined with all different mixes, jars, and packets to make it at home.

 This is one of my favorite Indian dishes.
 It’s kind of like a curry version of split pea soup (although traditionally it is made with lentils).
-I also love making Quick and Easy Saag Bahji (Spinach Curry), why not cook both, and have a wonderful Indian feast?
+Serve with rice to make it an easy weeknight meal the whole family will love.